 - 1 tablespoon vanilla extract

-- ½ teaspoon stevia glycerite (equals 2 tablespoons of granulated sweetener)
+- ½ teaspoon stevia glycerite - or 2 tablespoons of granulated sweetener

 Instructions

-- In a small bowl, beat the eggs until frothy.
+- In a small bowl, use a hand whisk to beat the eggs until frothy.
 Whisk in the milk, vanilla, stevia, and salt.

-- While the griddle heats up, the batter will thicken as the coconut flour absorbs the liquids.
+- While the skillet heats up, the batter will thicken as the coconut flour absorbs the liquids.
 Give it another mix.
-If it seems very dry, add a bit of milk, one or two tablespoons, and mix again.
+If it seems very dry, stir in a tablespoon of milk or water.
+Keep in mind that the batter is supposed to be thick, as shown in the photo.

 Notes